Cryptodog/cryptodog/README.md

 # Cryptodog

 Cryptodog is a community fork of the popular encrypted messaging app, [Cryptocat](https://github.com/cryptocat/cryptocat).
-Unfortunately, Cryptocat hasn't been updated in several months, and it looks like development may never resume.
-The goal of this project is to fix bugs in the original code and add new features.

 ## Differences from Cryptocat